Deployment Manager

 2. Provide a name and description for your package, and click Create.

-7. Note: If you don't add the linked resources listed here, the person deploying the package will be prompted to select existing resources in their environment to link the resources in the package to.
+5. After adding the resources you want to include in your package, select the Validate button.
+If any of the resources you added to the package reference (are linked to) resources that you didn't add to the project, you will see a warning.
+If you don't add the linked resources, the person deploying the package will be prompted to select existing resources in their environment to link the resources to.

 Exporting a Package